devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 # 110-Under-The-Hood

 ## Introduction
 Flutter [[@flutterdevteamFlutterFramework2018]](https://flutter.dev/) is a framework for cross-platform native development.
-But what exactly does that mean?
-It means that it promises Native App performance while still compiling apps for multiple platforms from a single codebase.
+That means that it promises Native App performance while still compiling apps for multiple platforms from a single codebase.
 The best way to understand how Flutter achieves this is to compare it to other mobile development approaches.
+This chapter will showcase how three of the most popular cross-platform approaches function and then compare those technics to the one Flutter uses.
+Lastly, I will highlight some of the unique feature that Flutters approach enables.

 ### Full Native Approach
 ![Native app rendering](https://github.com/Fasust/flutter-guide/wiki//images/native-rendering.png)